carboxylman/stackdb/doc/user-guide.md

            breakpoints), P_ACTION (single stepping is implemented as an action, for instance)
     * XML: X_XML (general issues), X_RPC, X_SVC, X_PROXYREQ
-    * USER: U_ALL (basically, 0xffffffff -- StackDB does not know a
+    * USER: U_ALL (basically, 0xffffffff -- Stackdb does not know a
            priori what the flag names should be for a user application -- right now the user can't discriminate specific flag values within the USER area)